 He [Moses] did not mention here the statutes and ordinances, nor His testimonies and His commandments, but said all those words in order to include in this observance the good and the right, as I have explained in the section of Va’ethchanan.

 For Nahmanides, who understood 6:18 as commanding something in addition to the other commandments, the second half of 12:28 must also be adding a further commandment to do “what is good and right in the sight of the LORD your God.”
 He therefore explains the beginning of the verse to mean that “all these things” is intended to refer to keeping all the commandments, including the commandment in 6:18 to do “that which is right and good.”
 His reference at this point to his comment on 6:18 is called for because 12:28 is phrased similarly.
-The difficulty caused by the uniquely comprehensive style of 12:28 in citing “all these things” can be resolved in light of the explanation he has given for 6:18.
+The difficulty caused by the uniquely comprehensive style of 12:28 in citing “all these things” can therefore be resolved in light of the explanation he has given for 6:18.

 The Comment to Deuteronomy 26:16–17